finkusuma-dev/frontendmenter-blog-preview-card/README.md

 #### Applying HTML Semantics

-##### `article` Element as Card Wrapper
+##### 🟠 `article` Element as Card Wrapper

 I coded the card to use the `article` tag to add semantic.
-But after reading Grace Show's blog [^1] which also uses another "Card" challenge as a case, I changed the `article` to use only `div`.
+But after reading Grace Snow's blog [^1] which also uses another "Card" challenge as a case, I changed the `article` to use only `div`.
 The blog explained that the Card Component will be used many times on a page, and having too much extra semantic will create more noise and not necessary.
 I wonder if too much semantic is actually annoying for the screen reader users.

-##### Wrap date with `time` Element
+##### 🟠 Wrap date with `time` Element

-I found that the `time` tag can be used to wrap date and time.
+I found that the `time` element can be used to wrap date and time.
 It makes the datetime info readable by the search engine, thus giving a better search results. [^2]

 #### Setup Local Fonts